cesartheroman/Products-API/README.md

 ## Results Observed
+After comparing the results from my Dockerized service on one EC2 instance vs the 4 distributed EC2 instances' performance I came away with 2 primary conclusions:
+  1. While I was easily able to handle at least 200RPS on my service implementing Redis

 <!--However, I wanted to see how much I could push this in my deployed instance, where I optimized further by, ensuring my SQL quieries were performant and sargable, utilizing a cache-aside strategy with Redis, and finally using Nginx as a load balancer.
 -->